Application for Belonging, Connection, and Nature: Coming Home Together

 *Please note, the make up of this retreat will be a maximum of 45% white people.

-APPLICATION PROCESS: The retreat has an application process to ensure a mix of bipoc- and white-identified persons.
-To be included in our initial review of applications, please submit your application by February 7.
-We will notify our first round of applicants on February 9.
+APPLICATION PROCESS: The retreat has an application process to ensure a mix of BIPOC- and white-identified persons.
+There are still BIPOC identified spaces available – please apply for a possible space on retreat.
+Please note we have filled all available spaces for white-identified persons.
+White identified people may still apply and will be added to the waitlist.
+We will continue to review applications and send invitations to register as spaces become available.
 For those who are invited to attend, we will email you a registration link to sign up for the retreat.
-After this date, we will continue to review applications until the retreat is full.
 If you are in need of financial assistance to attend, you will complete a scholarship application once you have been accepted AND completed your registration.

 COVID Safety Measures: Please review our current COVID Safety Measures, which are subject to change.
 We are creating this web page in January and retreats will not begin until late May.
 We very much understand how much things can change between now and the start of our retreat season.
 Our Medical Committee is actively and regularly updating our protocols.